 So here are seven essential tips to help you while winter hiking with kids!

 1. Dress appropriately.

 Arguably the most important thing to help guarantee success while winter hiking with kids is wearing the right clothes.
 In colder temperatures it’s obviously important to make sure you and the kiddos stay warm and dry.

 But when you’re hiking, it’s also important to make sure that the clothes next to your skin can wick away moisture when you sweat.
 This way, you won’t find yourself damp and chilly later if you stop moving.
 There are three primary layers to consider when planning outfits for winter hiking with kids:

 The base layer is the layer closest to your body.
 Its main function is to wick away moisture and keep it off of your skin, which prevents you from getting cold later.
 To achieve this, look for layers made of polyester, nylon, wool, or silk.

-I’m personally not a fan of synthetic fibers, at least for the layer next to my skin, and prefer merino wool base layers like this one.
+For the layer next to my (and my children’s) skin, I personally prefer merino wool base layers like this one.
 There are a lot of reasons to love wool.
 It has natural antibacterial properties, so clothes made of wool don’t get as smelly.
 It also helps regulate your body temperature, which is quite helpful in the winter months.
-Wool leggings are also a great option for a base layer on the bottom underneath the snow pants.
+Wool leggings are also a great option for a base layer underneath the snow pants.

 The purpose of the middle layer is to retain the heat close to our bodies.
 A fleece made of wool or polyester like this one works well.
 This is one layer that I don’t feel is necessary to spend top dollar on as long as it’s made from the right kind of fabric.